 This Peace Officer Standards & Training (P.O.S.T.) certified course develops baton instruction skills.
 Students learn the teaching techniques of an all encompassing impact weapon/control device program.
 This program enables students to give basic baton training with one set of techniques that is useful with a variety of impact weapons/control devices.
 Topics include techniques of instruction for the side handle, straight, and expandable batons, OPN nunchaku, flashlight, and the Sap.
 This course meets Regional Baton Instructor application requirements.
-This course may be repeated as necessary to meet a legally mandated training requirement as a condition of continued or volunteer employment.
 (FT) AA/AS.